KDG250/New-Wheels-SQL/README.md

 # New-Wheels-SQL
 For this New Wheels Project, SQL queries were used to determine KPIs for the New Wheels vehicle company.
+Queries were tested in MySQL and SQLite Playground.

 **Problem Statement**